RyanCheng98153/llm-remove-mistake/eval/responses2/eval_removellm(1).md

 hint_content_in_response: []

 [rougeL]:
+[Complete Right]
-Total: clean 5, mistake 0, hint 0
+Total: 5, clean 5, mistake 0, hint 0

 clean: 1.0	, mistake: 0.24, 	 hint: 0.19
 	Influenza, commonly known as the flu, is a highly contagious respiratory illness caused by influenza viruses.